hugo-baptista/ros2-beneutral-pps14/README.md

 ```
 ros2 bag info AIML_bag_191223
 ```
-This displays a lot of information, such as the size of the recording, the duration, the start and end time, the number of messages recorded and a list of the recorded topics, as well as their type of messages.
+This displays a lot of information, such as the size of the recording, the duration, the start and end time, the number of messages recorded, and a list of the recorded topics, as well as their type of messages.

 - Focusing on the `/gps/receive` topic, it uses the interface `ccpm_msgs/msg/GPSMessage`:
 ```